memgraph/docs/docs/reference-guide/replication.md

 REGISTER REPLICA name ASYNC TO <socket_address>;
 ```

-The socket address must be a string value of as follows:
+The socket address must be a string value as follows:

 ```plaintext
 "IP_ADDRESS:PORT_NUMBER"